fbpx

 Having core stability relies significantly on a solid foundation of rotation

-It may seem counterintuitive at first, but when we run, our bodies are rotating over and over again as we propel ourselves in a forward direction through space.
+It may seem counter intuitive, but when we run our bodies rotate as we propel ourselves forward.

 How does this look in reality?
-As we run, we are constantly rotating our upper body and trunk while we keep our core stable.
+As we run, we constantly rotate our upper body and trunk while keeping our core stable.

 If we can’t keep our core stable when we run, it becomes increasingly hard to be able to rotate adequately.